Motorola’s Modular Smartphone Dream Is Too Young To Die

 It’s unclear whether larger brands such as Mophie and Incipio, which both built Moto Mod battery packs, went through similar challenges.
 Those companies and zoom lens maker Hasselblad declined to comment on their experience.
 Motorola’s Jeff Snow would only say that “we work closely with major brands throughout the entire process of development, sales and marketing of Moto Mods.”

-Avi Greengart, an analyst with Current Analysis, wonders if Motorola had a bigger hand in product development with those companies.
+Avi Greengart, an analyst with GlobalData, wonders if Motorola had a bigger hand in product development with those companies.

 “We talk about some of these devices where we’re not sure who made them, I think it’s essentially because Motorola probably brought them most of the way to market,” he says.
 “But to do that, there are only a limited number of partners you can work with.”

-Note: Correction: The research firm Avi Greengart works for is now known as GlobalData, not Current Analysis.